 Renovation or An Existing Golf Course or Irrigation System

 Decoder systems require the computer to be programmed with the decoder addresses in order to operate.
 Existing systems offer the ability to begin the installation at the central and are much simpler construction projects.
 Conversely, a new construction schedule can commence construction at the farthest hole away or anywhere in between.
 A maintenance facility may not exist during the construction and planting of the course.
+These hurdles can be easily accounted for during installation but need to be planned for in advance.
+For this reason contractors experienced in decoder installation are preferred.
 Also, in new construction holes are usually planted as soon as the sprinklers installed.
 For a satellite system that is not a problem since the sprinklers can be immediately operated from the satellite to establish the turf.
 A decoder system requires the computer to be installed and programmed somewhere along the communication wire to operate the sprinklers.
 If the central computer cannot be initially installed at the maintenance building then the computer must be moved during construction until it can finally be installed at the central computer location, usually in maintenance.
 The computer requires a secure and air-conditioned location with power and grounding.
 Due to this limitation, the construction and planting schedule should take into account the locations that may be required for the central computer to accomplish the grow-in.
-In addition, someone capable of operating the computer is required.
-A satellite is simple to operate by many of the staff involved in the construction process.
+Someone capable of operating the computer is required.

 Low or Limited Installation Budget